 Teachers, daycare providers, or other youth leaders may not leave groups of unattended students in the library, regardless of the age of the students.

 If a child is left unattended at closing time, staff will make a reasonable effort to locate the parent/guardian.
 If the parent/guardian has not arrived by the posted closing time, staff will turn the child over to the Shaker Heights Police Department.
 At no time may library staff transport customers of any age.
 At closing the building is locked, and no one is available to oversee the exterior or adjacent grounds.
 Parents should be aware of the Library’s hours and keep in mind that those hours may change due to holiday schedules, inclement weather, or other unforeseen emergencies.

 All library visitors are expected to adhere to the Code of Conduct.
 Youth are welcome and encouraged to use the library independently, provided they can work without supervision and without disturbing others.
 Disruptive behavior is any behavior that library personnel deem interferes with customers’ full use of library services or the ability of staff to carry out their duties.
-Such behavior includes: using a loud voice, screaming, crying, or shouting; running; throwing objects; misuse of library materials, furniture, or equipment; eating or drinking; littering; rude or abusive language.
+Such behavior includes: using a loud voice, screaming, crying, or shouting; running; throwing objects; misuse of library materials, furniture, or equipment; eating or drinking outside of designated areas; littering; rude or abusive language.

 Library staff will ask the accompanying adult to control a disruptive youth in his or her charge; if the behavior persists, adult and child will be asked to leave.
 Youth who are not accompanied by an adult and who violate the Code of Conduct will be asked to leave the library for the day.
 In the event that disruptive youth refuse to comply with directives from library staff, the police will be called.

 Approved by the Shaker Heights Public Library Board of Trustees 4/8/1996, 12/14/2010